 So how did Ada Lovelace become the world’s first computer programmer when there were no computers in the 1800s?
 Well, there are a lot of different ways to make a computer where the way it works “under the hood”, so to speak, is very similar to modern day computers which are “Turing Complete”.
 If you aren’t familiar, the class of machines known as “Turing Complete”, more or less, are just machines that can produce the result of any calculation.
 Or, more aptly, that the machine can be used to simulate the simplest computer such that it is able to do everything this simplest computer can do.
 Since this theoretical simplest computer, a “Turing Machine”, can do anything the most complicated computer can do, then any machine that can do everything it can do can also perform any calculation a modern day computer can do, assuming we are ignoring memory sizes and the like (assuming infinite memory).

 It turns out there was one such computer designed by Charles Babbage in the 1800s.
-He himself was a relatively famous mathematician and inventor of the day.
 Babbage set out to build a machine that was capable of doing a variety of mathematical calculations correctly every time, getting rid of the inherent errors that happen when humans do calculations by hand.
 Babbage’s earliest “computers” that he designed were not Turing Complete however.
 In addition to this, his computers did not run on electricity, but rather were entirely mechanical.
-Some of his designs ran on steam while others needed to be hand cranked to turn the thousands of gears and parts.
+Some of his designs ran on steam, while others needed to be hand cranked to turn the thousands of gears and parts.

 Like his early machines that were way ahead of their time, this one was simply designed, never built.
 Had he built it, it would have been the first machine ever to be Turing Complete.
 Thus, in terms of capabilities, again assuming infinite memory, his machine would have been able to do any calculation a modern day computer could do.

-Ada died a mere 9 years or so after writing this program, at the very young age of 36 years old on November 27th, 1852, dyeing from uterine cancer and bloodletting by her physicians.
+Ada died a mere 9 years or so after writing this program, at the very young age of 36 years old on November 27, 1852, from uterine cancer and bloodletting by her physicians.